thejpanganiban/dockermachine-perpetual-dropcache/README.md

 See: https://www.virtualbox.org/ticket/14746

 DO NOT USE IN PRODUCTION.
-And you probably won't need to.
+THIS IS ONLY USEFUL IF YOU ARE SYNCING ON VBOXSF.

 You won't be using virtualbox in production, right?

 Installation and Usage